 Sandy Koufax baseball cards have shown consistent demand over time.
 Whenever a current pitcher begins climbing the all-time strikeout leaders list, retired pitchers like Koufax garner additional media attention and industry demand.
-Roger Clemens, Greg Maddux and others have all generated additional attention for Koufax, because of their own efforts.
+Roger Clemens, Nolan Ryan, Greg Maddux and others have all generated additional attention for Koufax, because of their own efforts.

 Alas, post-war pitchers do not seem to get the same valuations as their slugger counterparts.
 Koufax’s cards are not stranger to this phenomenon.
-While his high-graded cards have seen consistent appreciation, the majority of his cards lag in performance of sluggers like Mantle, Mays, and Aaron.
+While his high-gradecards have seen consistent appreciation, the majority of his cards lag in performance of sluggers like Mantle, Mays, and Aaron.
 This does not mean that Sandy’s cards are not worth investing in, as part of a portfolio.
 The opposite, is in fact true.
-Although, in absolute dollars his cards are priced at a fraction of home run hitters, the percentage appreciation his cards have experienced are impressive.
+Although, in absolute dollars his cards are priced at a fraction of home run hitters, the percentage appreciation his cards have experienced is impressive.

 Look for cards that are scarce in high grade from particular sets like 1962 Topps and 1957 Topps as well as his 1955 rookie card.
 A '62 Topps Koufax graded PSA 9 sold for over $66,000 a few years back but it's not likely you've got one that nice in your closet.
 Looking hard at the PSA 8 wouldn't be a bad idea.
 We also like some of those unheralded early obscure cards Koufax appears on.